Candy Caps

 Color – Orange cap and stem

-Shape – Cap is a rounded bumpy similar to an orange (the fruit).
+Shape – Cap is a rounded bumpy similar to an orange peel.
 It is not viscid, or slimy when wet.

-Scent – When dried they have a sweet, maple syrup scent
+Dried: When dried they have a sweet, maple syrup or brown sugar scent

 Habitat – The photos below were found in an urban park consisting of most of the common trees in the Puget Sound area.
 These were under Douglas fir, big leaf maple, and brambles.